samrudh/samrudh/README.md

 \
 Samrudha, an engineer/builder at heart, is working on solving interesting data science problems.
 Professional work includes work on custom NER models, linear optimization, real-time ad-tech bidding engines, time series forecasting, probabilistic models, IoT solution development.
 Experience of deployable data science applications using modern data pipelines.

 Enjoy teaching ML to beginners.
-Played a key role in driving the AI/ML club at DBS Bank and the SpiceTalks at the current employer, SpiceWorks.
+Played a key role in driving the AI/ML club at DBS Bank and the SpiceTalks at SpiceWorks.
 Passionate about open source and writing tech blogs.

 Academic background in statistical processing of Image/Video data.
 Loved to play with Raspberry Pi and Arduino boards during university time.